questdb/documentation/documentation/concept/deduplication.md

 ORDER BY timestamp, symbol, price
 ```

 This is the natural order of data returned in plain queries, without any grouping, filtering or ordering.
+The SQL standard does not guarantee the ordering of result sets without explicit `ORDER BY` clauses.

 :::